cn0047/stash/ed/dataStructures.md

 * AA tree (named for Arne Andersson, their inventor) - variation of the red-black tree, is a form of binary search tree which supports efficient addition and deletion of entries.
-Unlike red-black trees, red nodes on an AA tree can only be added as a right subchild.
+**Unlike red-black** trees, **red nodes** on an AA tree **can only be added as a right subchild**.

-* AVL tree - the heights of the two child subtrees of any node differ by at most one.
+* AVL tree - the **heights of the two child subtrees of any node differ by at most one**.
 Are faster than red–black trees because they are more rigidly balanced.
 Similar to red–black trees, AVL trees are height-balanced.

-* Splay tree -  is a self-adjusting binary search tree with the additional property that recently accessed elements are quick to access again.
+* Splay tree - is a self-adjusting binary search **tree with the additional property that recently accessed elements** are quick to access again.
 All normal operations on a binary search tree are combined with one basic operation, called splaying.

 * Heap - can be classified further as either a "max heap" or a "min heap".
-In a max heap, the keys of parent nodes are always greater than or equal to those of the children and the highest key is in the root node.
+**In a max heap, the keys of parent nodes are always greater than or equal to those of the children** and the highest key is in the root node.
 In a min heap, the keys of parent nodes are less than or equal.

 * Binary heap - is a heap data structure created using a binary tree.

-* Binomial heap - is a heap similar to a binary heap but also supports quick merging of two heaps.
+* Binomial heap - is a heap similar to a binary heap but also supports **quick merging of two heaps**.

-* Fibonacci heap - is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
+* Fibonacci heap - is a data structure for **priority queue operations, consisting of a collection of heap-ordered trees**.

-* R-tree - tree data structures used for spatial access methods.
+* R-tree - tree data structures **used for spatial access methods**.

 * R*-trees - have slightly higher construction cost than standard R-trees, as the data may need to be reinserted;